Rehnoor-Aulakh/Thermal-Aware-Load-Balancer/Models/README.md

 # 📌 Conclusion

-This repository evaluates multiple deep learning architectures for CPU temperature prediction using hardware telemetry collected from different laptop configurations.
+This repository presents a comprehensive evaluation of multiple deep learning architectures for CPU temperature prediction using cross-device hardware telemetry.

-Across all experiments, the **CNN + GRU** architecture achieved the strongest overall performance, while both **LSTM** and **GRU** models demonstrated strong predictive capability and good cross-device generalization.

-Future work will focus on long-horizon forecasting and tighter integration with thermal-aware scheduling systems for intelligent load balancing.
+The implemented models include **LSTM, GRU, CNN + LSTM, CNN + GRU, and LSTM with Multi-Head Attention**, each trained and evaluated on different combinations of telemetry collected from multiple laptops.

+Among all evaluated architectures, the **CNN + GRU model trained on the Manan, Mukul, and Prabh2 datasets achieved the best overall performance**, with:

+- **MAE:** 2.231 °C
+- **RMSE:** 4.774 °C
+- **R² Score:** 0.8893

+These experiments demonstrate the effectiveness of hybrid deep learning architectures and diverse training datasets for CPU temperature prediction, providing a strong foundation for future thermal-aware scheduling and intelligent load balancing systems.